ivcode286/PandasJp/README.md

--run android in Custom Development Build (Managed Workflow +custom ) npx expo run:android          -> BUILD,able to install in ANDROID simulator expo start --dev-client      -> vscode run server
+-run android in Custom Development Build (Managed Workflow +custom ) npx expo run:android          -> BUILD,able to install in ANDROID simulator npx expo start --dev-client      -> vscode run server

 In the output, you'll find options to open the app in a